Why Kidney Stones Are Hitting Kids Harder and Younger

 By Sheramy Tsai

-Her case highlights a troubling trend—the rise of kidney stones in children, once rare in young patients.
+Her case highlights a troubling trend: a rise in the prevalence in children of kidney stones, once rare in young patients.

 Sharp Rise in Surgeries